 Prospective clients of this firm will find a number of certifications across the advisory staff.
 More specifically, these include one certified investment management analyst (CIMA), one certified financial planner (CFP), one chartered alternative investment analyst (CAIA) and one chartered retirement planning counselor (CRPC).

 Wealth Advisors of Tampa Bay Investment Analysis

 Advisors at the firm use four main methods of analysis when evaluating securities in which to invest client assets.
-Charting, a form of technical analysis is used to try to identify when the market is moving up and down and how long the trend might last.
+Charting, a form of technical analysis, is used to try to identify when the market is moving up and down and how long the trend might last.
 Fundamental analysis helps the advisors measure the intrinsic value of a security.
 This is accomplished by considering financial and economic factors surrounding the company and industry itself.

 A third method, technical analysis, is when advisors look at past market movements to try to find recurring patterns of investor behavior to help predict future price movement.
-Lastly, cyclical analysis, a form of technical analysis is the measurement of a stock against the market as a whole to try to predict price movement.
+Lastly, they use cyclical analysis, which involves the measurement of a stock against the market as a whole to try to predict price movement.

 Rutherford Asset Planning